warehouse-picking-automation-challenges/picknik/README.md

 		2. Train experience database mode / workspace analysis
 		3. Test end effectors mode
+		4. Only load JSON and visualize shelf jump_to - which step in the manipulation pipeline to start on
+	  Steps:
+	    1. TODO
-		4. Only load JSON and visualize shelf order - which json file to use, defaults to orders/simple.json order_start - specify the index of the product to skip to, based on the ordering in the json file use_experience - whether to use cached planned (Lightning Database) or not
+    order - which json file to use, defaults to orders/simple.json order_start - specify the index of the product to skip to, based on the ordering in the json file use_experience - whether to use cached planned (Lightning Database) or not